Construction and Extraction Occupations

-Employment of construction and extraction occupations is projected to grow 10 percent from 2014 to 2024, faster than the average for all occupations, increasing from 6.5 million jobs to 7.2 million jobs.
-Overall growth in the economy and population will increase demand for new buildings, roads, and other structures, which will create new job openings for construction and extraction occupations.
+Employment of construction and extraction occupations is projected to grow 6 percent over the next ten years, about as fast as the average for all occupations, and gain about 400,000 new jobs.
+Overall growth in the economy and population will increase demand for new buildings, roads, and other structures, which will create new jobs in construction and extraction occupations.

-The median annual wage for all construction and extraction occupations was $42,280 in May 2015, which was higher than the median annual wage for all occupations of $36,200.
+The median annual wage for all construction and extraction occupations is $48,210, which is higher than the median annual wage for all occupations of $45,760.

 Construction and building inspectors ensure that construction meets local and national building codes and ordinances, zoning regulations, and contract specifications.